-- A cover page including
+- i.
+A cover page including

-- The list of authors in the order the first author wishes them to appear in the manuscript.
+- 1. The list of authors in the order the first author wishes them to appear in the manuscript.
 If this hasn't been decided, then provide an alphabetical list of authors and their affiliations

-- The proposed journal
+- 2. The proposed journal

-- Funding source(s) (PHACS-affiliated studies and substudies funding; generally the PHACS standard funding statement)
+- 3. Funding source(s) (for PHACS-affiliated studies and substudies funding, this is generally the standard PHACS funding statement)

-- Abstract
+- ii.
+Abstract

-- Introduction
+- iii.
+Introduction

-- Methods
+- iv.
+Methods

-- Results
+- v.
+Results

-- Discussion
+- vi.
+Discussion

-- Acknowledgments (including PHACS acknowledgements.
-See Section 4)
+- vii.
+Acknowledgments (including PHACS acknowledgements.
+See section below "Acknowledgements and Funding Statement")

-- Funding statement (see Section 4)
+- viii.
+Funding statement (See section below "Acknowledgements and Funding Statements")

-- References
+- ix.
+References

-- Tables
+- x.
+Tables

-- Figures (if applicable)
+- xi.
+Figures (if applicable)